Featured Article

 Ayurvedic Pregnancy Care: Nurturing Mother and Baby Naturally

 Pregnancy is considered a sacred journey in Ayurveda—a time when a woman becomes a vessel for new life.
 Ayurvedic pregnancy care honors this transformation by offering time-tested wisdom to nurture both mother and baby, physically and emotionally.
 Drawing from classical texts like the Charaka Samhita and Ashtanga Hridayam, Ayurveda provides comprehensive guidelines (Garbhini Paricharya) for diet, lifestyle, and herbal support throughout each stage of pregnancy.
+These ancient guidelines closely align with the goals of modern obstetrics: ensuring proper fetal development, a comfortable full-term pregnancy, and a safe delivery1.
+In recent times, even Western mothers have shown growing interest in these holistic practices as a complement to standard prenatal care.

 The Ayurvedic View of Pregnancy

 From an Ayurvedic perspective, pregnancy is a delicate phase where balance is paramount.
 The mother's doshas (biological energies: Vata, Pitta, Kapha) should be kept stable to support healthy fetal development.
 Vata dosha in particular, which governs movement and circulation, tends to become aggravated during pregnancy and must be managed closely for a smooth pregnancy and delivery.
+Agni (digestive fire) needs to be kept strong for proper nourishment, Ojas (vital essence of immunity and vitality) must be built up, and Sattva (mental calm and clarity) cultivated to foster a healthy mental-emotional environment for the baby.

 Core Principles of Ayurvedic Pregnancy Care